 However, today many new devices like our TVs are becoming WiFi ready.
-In fact, as I review this list of the best LCD televisions, I see that some of today’s top LCDs are becoming WiFi ready.
 The reason that they do this is so that your TV can provide access to websites with online video content.
-For example, if you wish to view any of the Top Ten Movie Rentals out today, you can view them all online via your TV through Amazon on Demand or Netflix.
+If you have WiFi, you can view movies online via your TV through Amazon Prime or Netflix.
 That is the idea.

 Well then, where does Blu Ray fit into all of this?
 Why do you need WiFi with Blu Ray?

 I brought up the idea with a WiFi connected TV to illustrate why you might need WiFi on a TV and the reason that you may need WiFi on Blu Ray is basically the same principle.

 Let’s take a look at an example.
 Here is bestselling Blu Ray player with WiFi : Panasonic DMP-BDT210 Integrated-Wi-Fi 3D Blu-ray DVD Player.

 This player can connect to the WiFi in your house and allow you to do so many things that you would otherwise do on your computer, like Skype, Netflix, Amazon On-Demand, streaming music, and much more.

 As one user who wrote a review entitled, “Great Player for the new model year 2011” said:

 “The internet options are extensive, new options to me like Amazon streaming and Skype, mixed with the mainstay apps like Netflix, Pandora, and many more. make this player very attractive to the streaming and online entertainment user.”

 Essentially, an Internet connected Blu Ray player allows you to do many of the things that you would do on your computer.
 However, you now get to do them on your TV and this is kind of cool!